Overview of Poker Hand Rankings

 What’s the most important card in poker?
 It might be that special “Poker Hand Rankings” card that’s included in many decks.
 If you’re just starting out, or even if you’ve played at Bovada Poker for a little while, this card could mean more to you than any of the 52 standard playing cards.
 It shows all the possible poker hands you can make, in order of strength, with examples included.

 It’s not a perfect list, though.
 The rankings are designed to help you with the high hands you’ll be trying to make while playing the standard “flop” games available at Bovada: Texas Hold’em, Omaha, and Omaha Hi/Lo.
-They don’t do a very good job of helping you with the low hands in Omaha Hi/Lo.
-But most people play Hold’em anyway, so as a public service, here’s a look at the Texas Hold’em poker hand rankings, starting with the best hand you can possibly make.
+Here’s a look at the Texas Hold’em poker hand rankings and Omaha hand rankings.

 Royal Flush (Ace through Ten, same suit)